Benefits and risks

 - Buy/sell flexibility.
 ETPs are traded on the ASX and this means that you can buy and sell during ASX's trading hours.
-This means you can enter and exit an investment in an ETP as you would a share with a corresponding three day settlement period.
+This means you can enter and exit an investment in an ETP as you would a share with a corresponding two day settlement period.

 - Diversification.
 ETPs can help you diversify your portfolio across markets or asset classes that otherwise could be difficult for investors to access.
 For example, there are ETPs that cover emerging markets, specific market sectors, government and semi-government bonds, commodities and currencies.

 - Lower cost.
 ETPs are typically able to achieve lower operating costs and the management fees (commonly referred to as MERs or Management Expense Ratios) can be significantly lower than other forms of professionally managed investments.

 - Returns from capital appreciation and income.
 ETPs will change in value as the underlying asset or assets change in value.
 Depending on the type of product and the benchmark being tracked, investors can earn returns through capital appreciation and/or distributions.
 Investors may also enhance after tax returns from franking credits.

 - Fair value.
 ETPs are designed to ensure that they trade close to their underlying value.
 This means that the on-market price should closely reflect the value of the underlying assets held in the ETP.
 This is commonly referred to as trading at net asset value (NAV).

 - Taxation advantages.
 The turnover of the underlying portfolio tends to be low with the constituents of equity ETPs changing only when there is a rebalance of the index.
 This means that the level of capital gains tax that needs to be paid by the fund and its investors can be greatly reduced.